Skip to main content

 - --cluster=member1

-Example 2: Remove flags when workloads are propagating to specific clusters.
+Example 2: remove flags when propagating workloads to specific clusters.

 apiVersion: policy.karmada.io/v1alpha1